thomasrolinger/Chapel-SPLATT/README.md

 RESULT: This works for the 2norm but that is only called for the first iteration, so it doesn't have a big effective on the performance of the decomposition.
 It doesn't seem that Chapel has a max norm built in.

+5.)
+Use BLAS for mat mul

+6.)
+Implement mat mul from SPLATT